gumityolcu/scikit-learn-dual/doc/modules/classification_threshold.rst

 One solution to address the problem stated in the introduction is to tune the decision threshold of the classifier once the model has been trained.
-The :class:`~sklearn.model_selection.TunedThresholdClassifierCV` tunes this threshold using an internal cross-validation.
+The :class:`~sklearn_dual.model_selection.TunedThresholdClassifierCV` tunes this threshold using an internal cross-validation.
 The optimum threshold is chosen to maximize a given metric.